englercj/phaser-tiled/README.md

 // names to cache-keys, and an optional group to add the tiledmap to game.add.tiledmap('tilemap-key', { tileset1: 'tileset1-key', tileset2: 'tileset2-key' });
 ```

+## Why use this plugin?

+Here are some features this plugin has that Phaser doesn't, or that this plugin
+tries to do better:

+1. Faster render times
+2. Support for Tiled XML format
+3. Support for tile flipping
+4. Support for animated tiles (added in Tiled v0.10.0)
+5. Automatic layer creation from tiled data
+6. Automatic tileset creation from tiled data

 ## Tiled features not yet implemented: